keu/docs/astro/connect-gcp.md

 <TabItem value="Site">

-A site-to-site virtual private network (VPN) connects two or more networks to each other and provides a stable and secure connection between a GCP VPN and Astro.
-To implement this connection type, Astronomer supports uses the [Google Cloud VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview).
+A site-to-site virtual private network (VPN) connects two networks to each other in a secure manner.
+To implement this connection type, Astronomer uses the [Google Cloud VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview).

 To create a site-to-site VPN connection between an Astro and a GCP VPN contact [Astronomer support](https://cloud.astronomer.io/support) and provide the following information: